Nightdavisao/N7EternalMobile/README.md

 **Q: Does it work in iOS?**
 A: I don't know.
 I could ~~steal~~ borrow an iThing from my family and tell you if it works, but instead [you can tell me](https://www.reddit.com/message/compose/?to=nightdavisao) and I will gladly edit this answer.
 In theory it should work if the LÖVE's version in the App Store is updated to 11.4.
 **Q: Does it work with the LÖVE's Play Store version?**
 A: No. Don't even try it.
 You will miserably fail to make it work, this version is just too outdated.
+**Q: Does transferring the files by the usual way (through the Windows Explorer) works?
+A: Yes if you believe you can do it.
+But keep in mind that this is the most slower way to transfer files and it tends to fail.
 ## Gameplay
 You may need working fingers to play the VN.
 Scrolling the menus using one of your fingers works just fine.
 * **Tapping with two fingers**: goes back or opens the in-game menu